olenski42/DynamicScriptingDemo/README.md

 # DynamicScriptingDemo
-This project serves as a straightforward example, demonstrating the creation of a dynamically linked scripting system in C++ on the Unix platform.
+This project is primarily a learning exercise, providing a simple example to explore the development of a dynamically linked scripting system in C++ on the Unix platform.